sb-vdb/aipi/RASPBERRYPI.md

 3. telling the ``git`` application to run its `clone` routine with the given URL as argument, which indeed clones the repo from the URL into a new directory with the repo's name
 4. navigate to the cloned repo's folder, which is called `aipi`

 That should be it for navigating and using CLI-stuff apart from just copying commands from these guides.
-If you want to learn more about CLI basics, keep reading:
+If you want to learn more about CLI basics, keep reading - or go back to the **[aipi Guide](README.md#setup)**

 ---------------------
 (Optional)